 Janie Hermann, in her role as Manager of Adult Programming at the Princeton Public Library, oversees the more than 2,000 public programs put together by the amazing team with whom she is privileged to work.
 Her work at the library allows her to interact with a wide variety of local groups and organizations and she is dedicated to ensuring the public programs offered at the library not only meet but also exceed the expectations of the Princeton community.
 She was named a Library Journal Mover and Shaker in 2007, has served on the New Jersey State Library’s Blue Ribbon Task Force on the Future of Libraries, and is involved in many capacities with the American Library Association, most notably as the Chair of the Programming Librarian Interest Group.
 As a teacher, librarian, wife and mother, Janie has learned that minute details can have a big impact and that planning is crucial, but you still should leave room for some spontaneous actions.

-Laura Mendez is a Senior Librarian with the Chula Vista Public Library.
-She serves as the Branch Manager of the South Chula Vista Library and has been active in ALA since 2018.
-Laura participated in the ALA Emerging Leaders Class of 2020-2021, and worked with a team of Librarians across the country in the midst of the Covid pandemic to create a sustainability plan for the LITA/Core divisions.
-In addition to Emerging Leaders, Laura also began her three-year term on ALA’ Public Awareness and Advocacy Committee in July 2021.
+Laura Mendez is a Librarian in San Diego, California; she has recently worked as a Senior Librarian with Chula Vista Public Library, and Branch Manager for the San Diego County Library, Lemon Grove branch; she has been active in ALA since 2018.
+Laura participated in the ALA Emerging Leaders Class of 2020-2021, and worked with a team of Librarians across the country in the midst of the Covid-19 pandemic to create a sustainability plan for the LITA/Core divisions.
+In addition to Emerging Leaders, Laura also began her three-year term on ALA’s Public Awareness and Advocacy Committee in July 2021.

 Jasmine Smith is the African American History Subject Specialist and Reference Librarian at the Library Company of Philadelphia.
 She joined the Library Company’s staff in October of 2017.
 Jasmine is a graduate of North Carolina Agricultural and Technical State University, with a BA in History.
 She also has an MA in Library and Information Science from Kent State University, with a concentration in Museum Studies.
 Jasmine has experience working in a variety of culture institutions from the State Archives in Delaware, Hagely Museum and Library and Delaware State University Archives and Library.
 Her job duties at the Library Company focus on three different areas: reference services, facilitating the Program in African American History, and collection development.
 She promotes the use of the African Americana Collection while also expanding it by acquiring new acquisition daily.
 She also develops exhibitions and events as well as assists with the Mellon Scholar Summer Program and fellowship program within the Program in African American History.